huchlab/sequencing-docker-stacks/README.md

 - We publish containers for both `x86_64` and `aarch64` platforms
 - Single-platform images have either `aarch64-` or `x86_64-` tag prefixes, for example, `quay.io/jupyter/base-notebook:aarch64-python-3.11.6`

-## License

-This container image is licensed under the BSD 3-Clause License.
-It based on the [Jupyter Docker Stacks](https://jupyter-docker-stacks.readthedocs.io), which are licensed under the BSD 3-Clause License.